 We’ll have an update to the Track Viewer web app that includes the ability to switch basemaps.

 Later this year, we plan to release location tracking support for ArcGIS Online.
-We launched a beta program in August, and we already have more than 87 organizations testing with over 2300 users being tracked!
-If you are interested in joining the beta progam, email us at firstname.lastname@example.org.
+We launched a beta program in August, and we already have more than 100 organizations testing with over 2300 users being tracked!
+Please see this blog article for details.